mollerse/frp-article/article.md

 ## Theoretical foundation

 Functional reactive programming is the combination of two other programming paradigms; functional and reactive programming.
+And now we will see which parts from the two paradigms FRP makes use of and how it makes FRP possible.

 At its most basic level, FRP is about abstractions for representing a value as it changes over time.
-FRP has two different ways of representing a value that changes with time; continous and discrete.

-A continous value, or behavior as it is commonly known in FRP, is the representation of something that always has a value when observed.
-For instance the current time or the height of a person.
-It does never not have a value.
-Discrete values, on the other hand, only have a value at certain times.

 Historically, this has been difficult to achieve using traditional imperative programming.
 The imperative programming paradigm is temporally discrete in nature, which has only allowed for indirect representation of discretely evolving values.

-Combining the notion of dataflow from reactive programming and side-effect free combinators from functional programming, we can define values that represent the two concepts of values over time directly.
-This gives us temporal reasoning as a first class citizen.

----
-Write about the theoretical foundation for FRP.
-This will most likely be the biggest or second biggest part of the article

 ### Reactive Programming

 Reactive programming is a programming paradigm that deals primarily with the flow of data and semantics for expressing how changes in state propagates through a dependency graph.
 Using reactive programming, a programmer can easily express data flows and set up dependencies and leave the propagation of change to the execution model of the language or liberary used.

 The best example of data flow is the interaction between cells in a spreadsheet.
 If you change one cell, another cell which has a depencendy on that cell would automatically be updated.
 For instance with one cell being the sum of two other cells.

 This concept of data flow bears a resemblence to the well known observer pattern.
 Using the reactive semantics allows us to express the same as the